gregharding/TUIOListener/README.md

 **Simple C# TUIO v1.1 / OSC v1.1 network listener.**

-Listen for [http://www.tuio.org/](TUIO) or [http://opensoundcontrol.org/](OSC) network traffic and print to the console.
+Listen for [TUIO](http://www.tuio.org/) or [OSC](http://opensoundcontrol.org/) network traffic and output it to the console.
 Defaults to listening for TUIO on port 3333.
 Useful for quickly checking/debugging data sent from TUIO server apps.

 Usage (Mono/OS X):